Ginger-Stone/Track-My-Comments/README.md

 - **Automatic Comment Tracking**: Automatically scans your codebase for comments and generates a Markdown file with clickable links to each comment's location.
 - **Clickable Links**: Markdown file contains clickable links that allow you to navigate directly to the source code where each comment is located.

-- **Customizable**: Configure the extension to track specific types of comments or customize the Markdown file format according to your preferences.

 - **Enhanced Productivity**: Streamline your workflow by centralizing all your comments in one organized document, making it easier to review, prioritize, and manage tasks.

 ## How to Use: